 Makda Mulugeta, BS

 Makda Mulugeta is a Research Coordinator at the Pediatric Neurotrauma Lab and recent graduate of Emory University.
 She works on TBI studies and recently presented at the 2023 Congress of Neurological Surgeons Annual Meeting, where she won Top 3 Disparities in Health Poster Award.
 She is passionate about improving global health, mitigating health disparities, and the intersection of medicine and anthropology.
-In her spare time, she volunteers with Children's Healthcare of Atlanta's Injury Prevention Program to prevent traumatic injuries in our local communities.
+In her spare time, she volunteers with Children's Healthcare of Atlanta's Injury Prevention Program to prevent traumatic injuries in local communities.

 Gabrielle Bailey, MPH